ihavethatonvinyl/blog/content/liner-notes/whats-to-love-a-selection-of-love-songs.md

 ---
 ![](/images/upload/love.webp)

 *Some people want to fill the world with silly love songs*.
 Paul McCartney may have penned the ultimate song *about* love songs, but it’s not a love song in itself.
-What makes a good love song probably differs in the eyes of  most of everyone, because the answers are vastly different as if you asked “What is love?”

-Don’t worry, we’re not going to ask that.
-Today.

 There are no rules when it comes to love songs. *What makes a good love song?* is as impossible for me to answer as *What is love?* I just know it when I hear it.